-The UK has many different types of soil due to variations in geology, climate, plant and animal ecology and land use.
-Understanding the type of soil you have is an important first step in identifying the best crops to grow and the actions needed, such as good drainage, to get the most from your soil.
-Here’s our guide to different soil types.
+The UK has many different types of soil due to variations in geology, climate, plant and animal ecology, and land use.
+Understanding the type of soil you have is an important first step in identifying the best crops to grow — and the actions needed, such as good drainage, to get the most from your land.
+Here’s our guide to the main soil types and how to manage them effectively.

 Contents